RobertHeim/unfuddle2bitbucket/README.md

 ```

 ### 3) Import the converted data
 Go to a repository, click on "*Settings*" and there on "*Import & export*".
-WARNING: **Importing removes all the repository's existing issues.
+WARNING: **Importing removes all existing issues from the repository.
 You cannot undo an import.** If you are sure that you want to overwrite all the issues, select the output.json for upload and start the import.

 ## Further information